Jurat of the Royal Court trusted by your community to decide serious court cases

 Download this information

-To turn all of this information about the role of Jurat into a PDF, click the ‘download info as PDF’ button on the right of this page.
+To turn all of this information about the role of Jurat into a PDF, click the ‘download info as PDF’ button at the bottom of this page.